 Students who are working below grade level entering 8th grade will benefit greatly from this curriculum designed to give individual attention to each student.
-Basic skills in specific subject areas of math, language arts, and science are reinforced using a variety of teaching techniques and materials tailored to each student's skill level.
+Basic skills in specific subject areas of math, language arts, and reading are reinforced using a variety of teaching techniques and materials tailored to each student's skill level.
 Executive functioning is incorporated into the daily syllabus, including study skills, organization, and problem solving.

 Jayme McMahon is currently a faculty member at American Heritage.
 She earned a Master of Science in Education from Long Island University.
 She has been teaching for ten years and has taught grades kindergarten through 8th grade.
 She has taught the lower school enrichment courses for the Summer Institute for five years.